How to start a gutter cleaning business

 - Patience, fairness, integrity, and self-awareness

-A level of physical fitness and agility will also be required as you’ll be on your feet most of the day, reaching across guttering and moving bags of waste.
+After all, you’ll be on your feet a lot, reaching across guttering and moving bags of waste.

-How to set up your gutter cleaning business – step by step
+How to set up your gutter cleaning business – step-by-step

 Register your business

-Make sure you understand how to pay your taxes, VAT (if relevant), and national insurance.
-You’ll need to register your business with HMRC and complete a self-assessment tax return every year.
+Make sure you understand how to pay your sole trader taxes, VAT (if relevant), and National Insurance.
+You’ll need to register as a sole trader with HMRC.
+Plus, you’ll need to complete a self-assessment tax return every year.

 Get business insurance

-Public Liability Insurance (PLI) is a must to cover your liabilities toward your customers, members of the public, and third-party property.
-All Checkatrade members are required to have PLI to become a member.
+Getting Public Liability Insurance (PLI) is a must for your business.
+It covers your liabilities toward your customers, members of the public, and third-party property.

 Finances

 Take the time to work out your finances before beginning the process of starting a gutter cleaning business.
-You’ll need enough to cover start-up costs for your equipment, insurance, a work vehicle and marketing.

 You’ll also need to be organised with your accounting and bookkeeping, keeping records of business expenses and invoices.